Everything you ever hoped to know about polling

 Step 2.
 Fill in your name and email address, and create a password.
 Remember to log in when responding via the web, to make sure your responses are attributed to you.

 Step 3.
-Click Register My Account, review the terms, and click Register My Account a second time if you agree.
+Review the terms, and click Register My Account if you agree.

 Step 4.
 To edit or enter any additional identification information, select Registration under Settings.
 Click Details to the right of your registered course and complete or edit the info there, such as how your instructor will identify you, or your phone number.
 For example, enter your mobile number if you plan to respond via SMS text messaging.